nkzarrabi/AlphaZero_Connect4/README.md

 7) visualize_board_c4.py – miscellaneous function to visualize the board in a more attractive way

-8) analyze_games_c4.py – miscellaneous script to visualize and save the Connect4 games

-9) play_against_c4.py - run it to play a Connect4 game against AlphaZero! (change "best_net" to the alpha net you've trained)
+8) play_against_c4.py - run it to play a Connect4 game against AlphaZero! (change "best_net" to the alpha net you've trained)

 # Iteration pipeline